memfault/interrupt/_posts/2024-08-27-memory-debugging.md

 Subsequently, I developed the
 [Percussa Super Signal Processor (SSP)](https://www.percussa.com/super-signal-processor/), a multichannel audio DSP platform, which was funded via Kickstarter for 314%.
-The SSP is used by professional studio musicians and sound designers world-wide and is a eurorack module (eurorack is a modular synthesizer standard).
+The SSP is used by professional studio musicians and sound designers worldwide and is a eurorack module (eurorack is a modular synthesizer standard).
 It is installed into end users’ synthesizer racks or in recording studios.
-It offers a library of DSP building blocks which can be chained together to create various signal processing chains, for synthesizing new sounds or processing existing sounds.
+It offers a library of DSP building blocks that can be chained together to create various signal-processing chains for synthesizing new sounds or processing existing sounds.

-The SSP is a Linux-based platform, based on a Rockchip SoC.
+The SSP is a Linux-based platform based on a Rockchip SoC.
 In addition to developing the hardware and bringing up the platform, I also developed the real-time audio DSP software for the SSP.
 To deliver a great customer experience, it was important to get consistent audio DSP performance from the